 After the release of the iron atom and the ring-opening of the heme group, Biliverdin is produced.
 Biliverdin is a green tetrapyrrolic bile pigment that is responsible for a greenish color during bruises.

-The Biliverdin is reduced by biliverdin reductase.
+The biliverdin is reduced by biliverdin reductase.
 Biliverdin reductase is an enzyme found in all tissues, especially in reticulo-macrophages of the liver and spleen.
 This enzyme is responsible for converting the biliverdin to bilirubin by reducing the double bond between the second and third pyrrole ring to form a single bond.
 The reduction process of biliverdin requires NADH or NADPH as a cofactor.

 The biliverdin reductase catalyzes the reaction through an overlap in the binding istes of the Lys18, Lys22, Lys179, Arg183, and Arg185 as key residues.
-This binding sites attaches to the biliverdin molecule causing the dissociation of the bilverdin from the heme oxygenase, eventually leading to reduction of the green biliverdin to the yellow bilirubin.
+This binding sites attaches to the biliverdin molecule causing the dissociation of the biliverdin from the heme oxygenase, eventually leading to a reduction of the green biliverdin to the yellow bilirubin.

 In the uptake to the liver, bilirubin is taken up at the sinusoidal surface of liver cells by a facilitated transport system.
-Once the bilirubin molecule enters the cell, it is bound to the cytosolic proteins like glutathione S-transferase, also called ligandin, to prevent its reentry to the bloodstream.
+Once the bilirubin molecule enters the cell, it is bound to the cytosolic proteins like glutathione S-transferase, also called ligandin, to prevent its re-entry to the bloodstream.

 In the liver, reacting it with two glucuronic acid molecules solubilizes bilirubin.
 This is then as for bilirubin not to persist in cells because of its highly non-polar nature.
 The conjugation with glucuronic acids converts bilirubin into a more polar molecule.

-The enzyme UDP-glucosyltransferase, a bilirubin-specific enzyme in the endoplasmic reticulum catalyzes the step-wise transfer of two glucosyl moieties from a UDP-glucuronate to the bilirubin molecule.
+The enzyme UDP-glucosyltransferase, a bilirubin-specific enzyme in the endoplasmic reticulum, catalyzes the step-wise transfer of two glucosyl moieties from a UDP-glucuronate to the bilirubin molecule.
 The solubilized bilirubin, bilirubin diglucoronide is then secreted to the bile and finally excreted via the intestine.